Right Triangle Calculator

-How to Calculate the Angles of a Right Triangle
+How to Find the Angle of a Right Triangle

-If you know the lengths of two sides of a right triangle you can calculate the angles using the trigonometric functions sine, cosine, and tangent.
+If you know the lengths of two sides of a right triangle, then you can determine the interior angles using the trigonometric functions sine, cosine, and tangent.
 These are usually shortened to sin, cos, and tan.

 sin(θ) = opposite ÷ hypotenuse